aistairc/aiaccel/docs/source/user_guide/torch.rst

           split: train

 The first time ``__getitem__`` runs for a given index, ``CachedDataset`` stores the sample inside a shared-memory dictionary.
-Subsequent workers (e.g., other DataLoader workers on the same node) pull from that cache, reducing redundant reads.
+Subsequent workers on the same node can then reuse the cached sample, reducing redundant filesystem reads.

 .. note::